tlbtlbtlb/tlbcore/README.md

 Geometry and Numerical Libraries
 --
- * geom/geom_math has basic geometrical types Vec2/3/4, Mat22/33/44, and operations among them
+ * geom/geom_math adds basic geometrical operations on Armadillo's vector & matrix types.
  * geom/solid_geometry can read STL files (a polyhedron defined by a bunch of triangles) and compute simple geometrical properties like center of mass
  * numerical/polyfit has 3 and 5 degree polynomials and routines for fitting to sampled data
- * numerical/lapack_if adds a c++ wrapper around a few LAPACK routines

 Gene Library